Experts make call for expansion of HPV vaccine in Ireland

 Speaking about the significance of these findings, Professor Colm Bergin, Clinical Professor of Infectious Diseases, Trinity and Principal Investigator of the study said: “Our study highlights the burden of anal HPV infection in MSM and those with HIV co-infection.
 A significant proportion of participants in our study did not have evidence of current infection with HR-HPV types 16 or 18, which are the HPV types most commonly associated with anal cancer.
 This indicates that a large proportion could benefit from HPV vaccination.”

 Speaking about the potential benefits of expanding coverage of the HPV vaccination programme in Ireland, lead author, Dr Corinna Sadlier, Clinical Research Fellow, Trinity, said: “The National Immunisation Advisory Committee has recently moved to recommend HPV vaccine for individuals (male and female) with immunocompromising conditions such as HIV.
-In addition it is stated that HPV vaccine should be considered in MSM up to the age of 26 years and may be given to boys aged 9 to 26 years.
+In addition, it is stated that HPV vaccine should be considered in MSM up to the age of 26 years and may be given to boys aged 9 to 26 years.
 The greatest benefit of the HPV vaccine has been demonstrated prior to sexual debut.
 Universal vaccination of boys and girls as is offered in the US and Australia is the ideal.
-While we await guidance on provision of HPV vaccine for boys this data would support provision of targeted vaccination of high risk groups.
-Public Health and National Policy maker support is needed if these guidelines are to be implemented and if this new information is to be integrated into national policy.”
+While we await guidance on the provision of HPV vaccine for boys this data would support the provision of targeted vaccination of high-risk groups.
+Public Health and National Policymaker support is needed if these guidelines are to be implemented and if this new information is to be integrated into national policy.”

 The paper’s abstract is available online here: http://onlinelibrary.wiley.com.elib.tcd.ie/doi/10.1111/hiv.12150/abstract